alixnovosi/config/README.md

 config
 ======

-Repository for config files, config folders, various dotfiles, etc. now with GPG signing
+Repository for config files, folders, and whatever else.